Michelle Pfeiffer: 2010s

-In Darren Aronofsky's psychological horror film Mother!
-(2017), Pfeiffer portrayed one of the mysterious guests who interrupt the tranquil life of a couple, played by Jennifer Lawrence and Javier Bardem.
-Although Mother! divided critics and audiences, reviewers praised Pfeiffer unanimously, and some found her performance worthy of an Oscar nomination.
-Vulture remarked: "Out of the main actors, it's Pfeiffer who is able to root the character in meaning — she bracingly marries the exploration of Biblical creation, mythological overtones, and hellish domestic commentary.
-There's a gravity to Pfeiffer's performance that allows her to succeed where the other main actors fail, save for brief spurts — she straddles the boundaries between embodying a symbol and granting the character enough interiority to feel like a flesh and blood woman, too."

-Pfeiffer played a widowed socialite in Kenneth Branagh's Murder on the Orient Express (2017), the fourth screen adaptation of Agatha Christie's 1934 novel of the same name.
-Featuring an ensemble cast, the mystery film follows world-renowned detective Hercule Poirot (Branagh) attempting to solve a murder, while stranded with several suspects on the Orient Express during the 1930s.
+In Darren Aronofsky's 2017 psychological horror film Mother!, Pfeiffer portrayed "woman", one of several houseguests who disrupt the tranquil life of a couple played by Jennifer Lawrence and Javier Bardem.
+Although Mother! divided critics, reviewers were unanimous in their praise of Pfeiffer's performance, with some considering it worthy of an Academy Award nomination.
+Vulture's Angelica Jade Bastién said "There's a gravity to Pfeiffer's performance that allows her to succeed where the other main actors fail".
+Pfeiffer played a widowed socialite in Kenneth Branagh's Murder on the Orient Express (2017), a screen adaptation of Agatha Christie's 1934 novel of the same name.
+The mystery film follows detective Hercule Poirot (Branagh) as he attempts to solve a murder while stranded aboard the Orient Express with several suspects.
 She also recorded the original song "Never Forget" for the film's soundtrack.
-The film grossed $351.7 million worldwide and received decent reviews from critics, with praise for the performances, but criticism for not adding anything new to previous adaptations.
-Although some critics found its large cast underused, Pfeiffer's performance was praised, with Richard Roeper of the Chicago Sun-Times saying she delivered the film's best performance.
-The New Yorkers Anthony Lane found that only Pfeiffer appears to be enjoying their material, while Mick LaSalle of the San Francisco Chronicle credited the film with reminding audiences that she is one of the industry's best actresses.
-David Edelstein of Vulture described the actress as "a hoot and a half ... stealing every scene".
+Although some critics found the ensemble cast underused, Pfeiffer's performance was praised by Richard Roeper of the Chicago Sun-Times, Anthony Lane of The New Yorker, and Mick LaSalle of the San Francisco Chronicle.

-Pfeiffer debuted in the Marvel Cinematic Universe as Janet van Dyne, the original Wasp, in the Ant-Man (2015) sequel Ant-Man and the Wasp (2018).
-Varietys Owen Gleiberman described her performance as "lovely" and "wistful", while Josh Spiegel of /Film believed the film suffers from a lack of the actress.
-In 2019, Pfeiffer briefly reprised the role in Avengers: Endgame, and starred alongside Angelina Jolie and Elle Fanning in the dark fantasy sequel Maleficent: Mistress of Evil, playing the villainous Queen Ingrith.
-Despite the film earning mixed reviews, The Plain Dealer's Laura DeMarco felt that both Jolie and Pfeiffer "clearly relish their roles."
+In 2018, Pfeiffer made her Marvel Cinematic Universe debut as Janet van Dyne, the original Wasp and long-lost mother of Hope van Dyne (Evangeline Lilly), in Ant-Man and the Wasp, the sequel to Ant-Man (2015).
+According to director Peyton Reed, Pfeiffer had always been his dream choice for the role, leading him to cast a stand-in resembling her for Janet's brief appearance in the first film.
+Eric Kohn of IndieWire and Darren Franich of Entertainment Weekly felt the film offered little for an actor of Pfeiffer's caliber to do.
+In 2019, Pfeiffer briefly reprised the role in Avengers: Endgame, and appeared as the villainous Queen Ingrith in the fantasy film Maleficent: Mistress of Evil.
+Caryn James of BBC Online called her the sequel's best casting decision.